STUDY

 3. Instinctive Theory

-This theory is a product of the work of many behavioral psychologists including B.F Skinner.
+This theory is a product of the work of many behavioral psychologists, including B. F. Skinner.
 The main assumption of the theory is as follows:

 There are two types of incentives: positive and negative incentives.

 Human beings have certain biological needs such as food and water.
-When these needs are not fulfilled, they create internal state of tension.
-The term Drive refers to this state of internal tension caused by unmet biological needs.
+When these needs are not fulfilled, they create an internal state of tension.
+The term drive refers to this state of internal tension caused by unmet biological needs.
 For example, hunger and thirst are biological drives – states of internal tension.

-According to this theory, humans are motivated towards action by their attempt to reduce this state of internal tension or the biological drive.
-For example, a person feels hungry, he is motivated to get some food and eat it.
+According to this theory, humans are motivated towards action by their attempt to reduce this state of internal tension or biological drive.
+For example, when a person feels hungry, he is motivated to get some food and eat it.
 Similarly, a person is motivated by thirst to get some water and drink it.

-‘Human beings are motivated towards action by their inborn instincts
+‘Human beings are motivated towards action by their inborn instincts.’